ahotb/holbertonschool-simple_shell/README.md

 ## Description
 This project is a simple UNIX command-line interpreter (shell) written in C. It mimics the basic behavior of `/bin/sh` and supports executing commands in both **interactive** and **non-interactive** modes.

-The shell reads user input, parses it into commands and arguments, searches for executables using the `PATH` environment variable, and executes them using system calls.
+The shell reads user input, parses it into commands and arguments, searches for executables using the `PATH` environment variable, and executes them using system calls

----

-## Learning Objectives
-By completing this project, we are able to explain:

-- Who designed and implemented the original Unix operating system
-- Who wrote the first version of the UNIX shell
-- Who invented the B programming language
-- Who Ken Thompson is
-- How a shell works
-- What a PID and a PPID are
-- How to manipulate the environment of the current process
-- The difference between a function and a system call
-- How to create processes using `fork`
-- The three prototypes of `main`
-- How the shell uses the `PATH` variable
-- How to execute a program with `execve`
-- How to wait for child processes
-- What EOF (End Of File) means

----

-## Requirements
-- **Allowed editors**: `vi`, `vim`, `emacs`
-- **Compiled on**: Ubuntu 20.04 LTS
-- **Compiler**: `gcc`
-- **Compilation flags**:
-  `-Wall -Werror -Wextra -pedantic -std=gnu89`
-- **Betty style compliance**
-- **No memory leaks**
-- **No more than 5 functions per file**
-- **Header files must be include-guarded**
-- **Only allowed system calls and standard functions are used**

----

 ## Compilation
 Compile the shell using: